mountain bikes - work - 3D - motorbikes - computers - home

 The view towards Mounts Hay and Banks - Tony Fathers

 To get to this ride, catch the train to either Lawson, or Hazelbrook.
 If you get off at Hazelbrook, head west up the highway.
-At the moment bikes are barred from the road due to roadworks using all the shoulders - you're supposed to detour round the back roads to Lawson on Hazo's south side.
-Most people would choose to illegally ride up the footpath instead.
+You can use the shared path on the northern side.
 Queen's Road is off to the right at the top of the hill.
-From Lawson, head back towards Sydney, either on the highway, or the back road that runs parallel to the highway (Badgery's Crescent??).
-Just after the two roads join together again, Queen's Road is off to the left - if you steam down the big hill into Hazelbrook, you've gone too far...
+From Lawson, head back towards Sydney, either on the highway or Badgery Crescent, the back road that runs parallel and to the north of the highway.
+Queen's Road turns left where Badgery Crescent returns to the highway - if you steam down the big hill into Hazelbrook, you've gone too far...
 If you drive, you can park right out Queen's Road where the dirt starts and go from there.

-Follow Queen's Road till just past the mobile phone tower, and take the right fork down through the gate into the Park.
+Follow Queen's Road till it turns to dirt, and continue past the mobile phone tower.
+Take the right fork down through the gate into the national park.
+You'll go past a couple of driveways and houses before reaching a locked gate and low fence.
 Take the next left fork (unless you are going up to Blue Mountain) and then follow the main trail till the end.

 Aboriginal sites:

 A few hundred metres down Queen's Road is Kangaroo Street.
 Turn left and climb the short hill to see some interesting Aboriginal rock engravings of a ...kangaroo...
 Another Aboriginal site is at the start of the climb up from Hazelbrook.
-Take the footpath (R/H side) and veer off towards a little archway, just as the hill starts.
-You can see a rock shelf that has been dug out hold water.
+Take the shared path (R/H side), as the hill starts and you cross a raised section of path, look to your left to see a rock shelf that has been dug out hold water.

 Distance ~20 km